Mohankumar-M24/HTML-Tailwindcss-Webpage-2/Readme.md

 # Tailwindcss landing page

-Landing page done using HTML5/Tailwindcss
+Landing page done using HTML5/Tailwindcss with the screen size of 1585 x 779  Zoom 75%

 ## Frontend Deplyment link